 - Security: I have not previously mentioned security because it is such a vast field that it deserves a separate article.
 Independently of your professional context (small autonomous team, freelance, independent consulting, or corporate), you need help in the world of online work-from-home.
 There are just too many pitfalls and risks to be ignored.
 Consult your favorite security expert to manage security risks systematically.

-I have worked from home or in a remote office for years, and have not only gotten used to it but learned to appreciate it.
+I have worked from home or in a remote office for years and have gotten used to it and learned to appreciate it.
 Now, since many of us do not have any choice but to join the work-from-home revolution, this trend is quickly becoming a true game-changer.

-I propose to actively embrace this change.
+I propose to embrace this change actively.
 I am convinced that we will come stronger from this crisis.
 Let’s enjoy this journey together.